remix-run/react-router/decisions/0012-type-inference.md

    Unlike the `useParams` generic, this isn't just a type cast.
    The `useLoaderData` generic ensures that types account for serialization across the network.
-   However, it still requires you to type of `typeof loader` every time.
+   However, it still requires you to add `typeof loader` every time.

    Not only that, but complex routes get very tricky to type correctly.